stwomack/pcf-intro/README.md

 # Introduction to PCF
-Provides a half day of lecture and hands-on experience to familiar attendees with Pivotal Cloud Foundry, cloud-native, microservices, and interacting with PCF through the command line interface and web UI.
+Provides a half day of lecture and hands-on experience to familiarize attendees with cloud-native, microservices, Pivotal Cloud Foundry (PCF), and interacting with PCF through the command line interface (`cf`) and web UI (Apps Manager).

-## Agenda
+## Agenda (_roughly_)
 1. Intro to PCF (30 mins)
 2. Intro to Cloud Native (30 mins)
 3. PCF Architecture (60 mins)